 If the SI is non-zero, a scheduled SP for a GCR group ends after the AP has attempted to transmit at least one BU associated with the GCR group but no more than the number indicated in the Max SP Length field of the QoS Capability element of the STA’s (Re)Association Request frame.
 The last frame of the GCR SP shall have the EOSP field set to 1.

-When a scheduled Service Period overlaps the transmission after a DTIM beacon where there are buffered frames (non-GCR-SP group addressed frames and frames individually addressed to non-AP STAs in PS mode) that the AP must deliver immediately after the beacon, the scheduled SP is deferred until the AP has transmitted all such buffered frames.
+If a scheduled Service Period overlaps the time during which the AP is required to transmit non-GCR-SP group address frames and frames individually addressed to non-AP STAs in PS mode that follow a DTIM beacon that has at least one bit set to one in the Partial Virtual Bitmap of its TIM(#1106), the scheduled SP is deferred until the AP has transmitted all such buffered frames.

-If a non-AP STA has a GCR agreement with an AP for a group address using the Active GCR-SP delivery method, then the non-AP STA shall enter the Awake state and shall remain awake in order to receive the buffered group addressed BUs until the AP changes the delivery method of the stream to other than Active GCR-SP, or the GCR agreement is canceled.
+The scheduled Service Interval field equals 0 when using the Active GCR-SP delivery method.
+If a non-AP STA has a GCR agreement with an AP for a group address using the Active GCR-SP delivery method, there is no defined end of the scheduled SP(#1105) and(#1107) the non-AP STA shall enter the Awake state and shall remain awake in order to receive the buffered group addressed BUs until the AP changes the delivery method of the stream to other than Active GCR-SP, or the GCR agreement is canceled.

 If non-GCR scheduled services periods are supported in a BSS, a STA may use both unscheduled and scheduled APSD on different ACs at the same time.
 The GCR-SP delivery method may be used on any AC, irrespective of the non-GCR unscheduled or scheduled APSD flows.
 When a non-AP STA establishes scheduled delivery for an AC, that AC shall be considered delivery-enabled.
 However, the AP shall not transmit frames associated with that AC during an SP that is initiated by a trigger frame, and it shall not treat frames associated with the AC that are received from the STA as trigger frames.
 The AP shall decline any ADDTS Request frame that indicates the use of both scheduled and unscheduled APSD to be used on non-GCR-SP frames of the same AC at the same time.